 Answer: We have a professional cook who cooks a delicious range of mostly vegetarian such as potatoes, eggs, Pasta, tuna bakes, noodles, curry rice, bread, soups, and fresh vegetables.
 Tourists can find a variety of fresh vegetables depending upon the traveling month.

 Question: What opportunities will I have a hot shower along treks?.

-Answer: As you are in a camping trekking, we provide you hot water bucket, you will take a bucket shower.
+Answer: As you are on a camping trekking, we provide you hot water bucket, and you will take a bucket shower.

 Question: How do I get drinking water on the Snowman trek route?.